PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 Every time you press "Reset Ctrl" or change the controller type, it will disconnect from your Switch and try to reconnect using the new controller type.
 If the new controller is a wireless controller that has not been previously paired with the Switch, you will need to be in the Grip menu for the new controller to pair.
 See [Pairing Behavior](#pairing-behavior).

-Changing programs (or even closing the application entirely) will not disconnect the Pico W from the Switch.
-When you load a program and connect to the Pico W, it will automatically continue its previous connection to the Switch (and change the controller dropdown accordingly).
+Changing programs (or even closing the application entirely) will not disconnect the Pico from the Switch.
+When you load a program and connect to the Pico, it will automatically continue its previous connection to the Switch (and change the controller dropdown accordingly).

 **Connecting as a Joycon:**